 We hope to see lots of you again next year - the date is Friday 20th November 2020.

 More details on future events and dates can be found on our events page.

 Our latest (May 2019) newsletter is now available here.

 Other Newsletters are available on our newsletters page.

 In addition we have wildlife books, notelets and postcards available to purchase here.

-The competition will again be launched during February/March with presentations to the six participating schools.
-The private prize giving ceremony will be held in the Community Centre on Friday 1st May and the winning photos displayed during Emsworth Arts Trail and afterwards at the Emsworth Co-op.
+The competition is usually launched during February/March with presentations to the six participating schools.
+The private prize giving ceremony is then held in the Community Centre and the winning photos displayed during Emsworth Arts Trail and afterwards at the Emsworth Co-op.

 Volunteers and friends are always welcome....